iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/aerial/fiducials.rst

 zeiss rmk cameras
 -------------------

-Matching Zeiss RMK-style cameras can be done using :py:meth:`spymicmac.matching.zeiss_rmk`.
+Matching Zeiss RMK-style cameras can be done using :py:meth:`spymicmac.matching.match_zeiss_rmk`.
 Here, ``size`` controls the size of the zero-padding around the dot to use, while ``dot_size`` controls the size of the dot in the fiducial marker.

-There are two options for Zeiss RMK-style cameras:
+At present, there are two options for Zeiss RMK-style cameras:

 - mid-side only (:ref:`zeiss midside`): use ``corner_size=None`` (the default option)
 - mid-side + corner markers (:ref:`zeiss corner`): specify a size for the cross-shaped corner markers